TarhunchiKKK/calypso/readme.md

 - **Git**: ([download](https://git-scm.com/))
 - **Docker**: ([download](https://docker.com))
 - **OS**: any (Linux, macOS, Windows).
 Developed on [Kali Linux](https://www.kali.org/)

+### ⚠️ Constraints

+> 📌 **Important Note**
+>
+> Do not interact with board editor using touchpad.
+Board editor currently works right only with mouse.
+This behavior will be fixed шт агегкую

 ### ⚙️ Setup Steps